GRAFO-URJC/WebGE/docs/README.md

 Several GE implementations can be found at GitHub.
 Our first implementation, made in Java, can be found here: https://github.com/ABSysGroup/jeco.

-The main idea of this project is to create a web environment for Grammatical Evolution experimentation where, by means of a web interface, researchers will be able to configure, run and analyze their experiments with GE.
+The main idea of this project is to create a web environment for Grammatical Evolution experimentation for **symbolic regression problems**.
+Hence,by means of a web interface, researchers will be able to configure, run and analyze their experiments with GE.

+GitHub repository available in https://github.com/GRAFO-URJC/WebGE

 Other nice implementations of GE, but based in Python:
  * PonyGE : https://github.com/PonyGE/PonyGE2